Christmas BellsComposed by Henry Wadsworth Longfellow on Christmas Day 1863

 Henry Wadsworth Longfellow’s famous poem Christmas Bells was set to music and made famous by many performers, including The Mormon Tabernacle Choir.
 However, many Americans are unaware that these lines have roots in the American Civil War.

-In spring 1863 Longfellow’s son Charles Appleton Longfellow, snuck away from home and enlisted in the Federal army.
+In spring 1863 Longfellow’s son Charles Appleton Longfellow, sneaked away from home and enlisted in the Federal army.
 He received a commission as a 2nd Lieutenant in the 1st Massachusetts Cavalry.
 In November 1863, young Longfellow suffered a serious and career-ending wound during a skirmish.
 He and others wounded were transported by train to Washington, DC, accompanied by the Army surgeon.
 Longfellow met Charles and took him home.
 The battle injury required months to heal, causing suffering and anxiety for father and son.

 As a response to the hardships and war raging around him, Longfellow wrote the poem Christmas Bells on Christmas Day in 1863.